-The Nitro Mesh Kit expands on the playability of the original Nitro kit by upgrading to mesh snare and tom pads for an improved response and versatility.
-Mesh heads are the unanimous preference of electronic drummers for their natural feel and ultra-quiet response.
+The Nitro Mesh Kit expands on the playability of the original Nitro kit by upgrading to mesh snare and tom pads for improved response and versatility.
+Mesh's heads are the unanimous preference of electronic drummers for their natural feel and ultra-quiet response.

 The Alesis Nitro Mesh Kit includes everything you need to make a complete drum kit:

 - Nitro Drum Module